This article assumes you have:

 7. Aggregate statistics

 Each statistic shows information about the 24-hour period shown in the Daily view fields above.
 If the stat is gray, this is due to a lack of necessary information to complete the statistic.

 The Basal: Bolus Ratio widget shows how much insulin is delivered via the scheduled basal rate versus insulin taken as a bolus.
 In order for this stat to populate, the basal data must be continuous for the twenty-four hour period that is visible.

-The Time In Target Range widget shows the percentage of the time that the user's BG was below target (red), in range (green), or above target (purple).
-This stat will take into account CGM data so long as 75% of the total number of possible CGM readings in a day are present.
+The Time In Target Range widget shows the percentage of the time that the user's blood glucose was below target (red), in range (green), or above target (purple).
+This stat will take into account CGM data, as long as 75% of the total number of possible CGM readings in a day are present.
 Blood glucose meter readings are taken into account so long as there are at least four readings in the twenty-four hour period.

 The Average Glucose is the average BG for that same 24-hour period from either a CGM or BGM, which is selectable by the toggle above the stats section on the right.